chenzuo789/NearestNeighborSimulation/README.md

 # Nearest Neighbor Simulation V1.0
 This is the python repository for geostatistical modeling with nearest neighbor simulation

+In current state, we focus on the stochastic simulation with categorical variables

 # Technical improvements:
 Compared with other multiple-point statistics (MPS) programs, there are three main technical improvements within NNSIM: